AWS Identity & Access Management

 - Click Next: Review to see the list of group memberships to be added to the new user.
 When you are ready to proceed, click Create user.

 You can use this same process to create more groups and users and to give your users access to your AWS account resources.
-To learn about using policies that restrict user permissions to specific AWS resources, see Access Management and Example Policies.
-To add users to the group after it’s created, see Adding and Removing Users in an IAM Group.
+To learn about using policies that restrict user permissions to specific AWS resources, see Access Management

 - Configure MFA on your new administrator user by choosing Users from the navigation pane.

 - In the User Name list, click the name of the intended MFA user.

 - Click the Security credentials tab.
 Next to Assigned MFA device, click the edit icon.

 - You can now use this administrator user instead of your root user for this AWS account.
 It is a best practice to use least privileged access approach to granting permissions, not everyone needs full administrator access!

 The following image shows what you will be doing in the next section 1.2 Create Administrator IAM Role.